Charity

 As of 2022, Charity Entrepreneurship has helped to launch 23 charities.
 These charities have already fundraised over $20 million USD and been recognised by top grantmakers like GiveWell, EA Funds, and Open Philanthropy.
 For example:

-• Some of its incubated charities have since been supported by our trusted evaluators (for example, Suvita is now one of our top-rated charities based on analysis conducted by Founders Pledge).
+• Some of its incubated charities have since been supported by impact-focused evaluators (for example, Founders Pledge highlighted the cost-effectiveness of Suvita in its grant report).